 OverviewWe at the Department of Social Work at the University of the Western Cape are committed to excellence in Social work education, practice and research.
 We believe in justice, gender equity, human diversity and citizenship for all.
 We shall continue to strive and pursue these values through our curriculum at UWC that respond to the impulse of our nation and change communities locally.

 The Department of Social Work embraces the collaboration of all the social service professions to ensure holistic wellbeing for individuals, families, groups, and communities.
-As such, the department offers two-degree programmes, namely the Bachelor of Social Work and the Bachelor for Community Development.
+As such, the department offers two-degree programmes, namely the Bachelor of Social Work and the Bachelor of Community Development.

 Message from the Head of Department